ba-st/Launchpad/docs/reference/Configuration.md

 Supported formats are JSON and INI.

 When using the JSON format, parameters in the same section are nested in the file structure.
-Parameter and sections names are converter to JSON keys in lower camel-case format.
+Parameter and sections names are converted to JSON keys in lower camel-case format.

 For example: